Italy: Umbria, Spello, Montefalco & Assisi Guided Bicycling Vacation | VBT Bicycling Vacations Skip to Main Content

 What to Expect

-This tour offers a combination of easy terrain and moderate hills, ideal for beginners and experienced cyclists.
-Our VBT support vehicle is always available for those needing assistance with the hills.
-Two accommodations on this tour are on country estates in peaceful surroundings, and one is in a very small town.
-The roads are paved, with rough tar or potholes on some stretches.
-About 10% of the tour is on well-beaten unpaved bike paths.
+This tour features a combination of easy terrain and moderate hills, making it ideal for both beginners and experienced cyclists.
+Our VBT support vehicle is always available for those who may need assistance on the hills.
+Accommodations on this tour include one countryside retreat, one stay in a tiny village, and another in a small town.
+The roads are paved, though some stretches may have rough tar or occasional potholes.
+Approximately 10% of the route follows well-beaten, unpaved bike paths.

 • Daily Mileage: 7-45 miles|